md-zaman/kubernetes/notes-av.md

     If you want to check the name of the service you can simply enter:
     ```ssh
         kubectl get svc
-        - lists all the service
+        - lists all the services
     ```
     Here you have to change the service 'type:' from 'NodePort' to 'LoadBalancer' This will not work here because we are using minikube.
 But suppose you're using ec2 instance you can do it by accessing the ec2 instances' public IP.